makov44/infrastructure-hw/README.md

 4. Open the URL provided at the end of the deployment in your web browser to view the "Hello world" broadcasts.

-## Development

-To make changes to the services:

-1. Modify the Python files in the respective src/ subdirectories as needed
-2. Rebuild the Docker images by running ./scripts/build-images.sh
-3. Redeploy the services by running ./scripts/deploy.sh

 ## Troubleshooting